 As an educator, one solution is something called microlearning.

 To better understand microlearning, let’s take a closer look at what it is, the key benefits, some potential drawbacks to this learning technique, and some best practices for creating these educational materials.

 Microlearning is an effective teaching tool that breaks down learning into smaller, bite-sized units.
 This type of educational content is often more convenient and more engaging for students to consume.

 This content can be shared using a number of mediums including reading texts to interactive multimedia resources to how to videos.

-The important takeaway is that microlearning always means keep it short.
+The important takeaway is that microlearning training always means keep it short.